miniclip/gonsul/README.md

-# Gonsul - Git to Consul tool, in GO!
+# Gonsul - A Git to Consul tool, in Go!
 This tool serves as an entry point for the Hashicorp's Consul KV store.
 Not only because Consul lacks of a built in audit mechanism, but also because having configurations managed in GIT, using a gitflow or a normal development-to-master flow is much friendly and familiar to any development team to manage configurations.